Smalltalk: Code blocks

-Note that this is related to functional programming, wherein patterns of computation (here selection) are abstracted into higher-order functions.
+This is related to functional programming, wherein patterns of computation (here selection) are abstracted into higher-order functions.
 For example, the message select: on a Collection is equivalent to the higher-order function filter on an appropriate functor.

 Control structures

 Control structures do not have special syntax in Smalltalk.
 They are instead implemented as messages sent to objects.
 For example, conditional execution is implemented by sending the message ifTrue: to a Boolean object, passing as an argument the block of code to be executed if and only if the Boolean receiver is true.
 The two subclasses of Boolean both implement ifTrue:, where the implementation in subclass True always evaluates the block and the implementation in subclass False never evaluates the block.